ni/measurement-plugin-service-extension-example/docs/README.md

     !["Create_Client"](create_client.png)

-  - The client calls the Service APIs by obtaining the request models from the measurement service.
+  - The client then calls the Service APIs by obtaining the request models from the measurement service.

 ## Conclusion